 On this page

 If you are a resident from one of the countries within the European Economic Area (Europese Economische Ruimte, EER) or from Switzerland, you are free to offer your services in the Netherlands without any legal or practical obstructions.
 You can do this either by establishing your company in the Netherlands or by offering your services in the Netherlands from within your own country.

 The rules that apply to your services are basically the same as for Dutch nationals.
 This follows from the EU Services Directive and its Dutch transposition the Services Act.
 Therefore in principle it makes no difference to Dutch law if you are a foreign or a Dutch service provider.
 Nor does it matter if you offer the service permanently (establishment), or as a temporary, cross-border activity.
 In Dutch legislation, specific rules may apply to the activity itself.
 Who performs the activity or where they come from is considered not to be relevant.

-For certain activities or services you must have an establishment in the Netherlands.
+For certain activities or services you need an establishment in the Netherlands.
 For example, if you want to run a cafe or set up a childcare centre.
 In these cases, different laws and regulations apply, and you must register your establishment in the Netherlands with the Netherlands Chamber of Commerce and the Dutch Tax and Customs Administration.